Guide · 2026-07-05

 - Professional tax: around ₹200/month in most states

-Net result: an in-hand of roughly ₹74,000-76,000 per month — against the ₹1,00,000 the CTC headline suggested.
-That's a ~25% gap, and it's completely normal.
+Net result: an in-hand of roughly ₹78,600 per month - against the ₹1,00,000 the CTC headline suggested.
+That's a ~21% gap, and it's completely normal.
+You can see the monthly in-hand for a ₹12 LPA CTC broken down line by line, or browse in-hand salary for every CTC from ₹3 to ₹50 LPA.

 Want your exact number instead of a ballpark?
 Run your offer through our in-hand salary calculator - it handles PF, PT and both tax regimes.